JiayinCao/SORT/compilation.md

 * **make release**
 Generate a release version build.
 * **make debug**
-Generate generate a debug version build.
+Generate a debug version build.

 Of course, it is also possible to manually generate the project and load it by yourself in any proper way you see fit.